GrinSync/.github/Documentation/Developer Guide.md

 // Define a new class that extends the StatefulWidget class.
 This means that the page is a widget
 // that can have mutable state. class NEWPage extends StatefulWidget {
-  const NEWPage({super.key}); // Define a constructor
+  const NEWPage({super.key}); // Define a constructor.
   // Specify that when a new instance of the page is created, it should create a corresponding state
   // object of a new type that is defined below
-  // (which will be how we manage the state of the widget of the page)
+  // (which will be how we manage the state of the widget of the page).
   @override
   State<NEWPage> createState() => _NEWPage();
 }

-// Define a state class to manage the state of the widget class _NEWPage extends State<NEWPage> {
+// Define a state class to manage the state of the widget. class _NEWPage extends State<NEWPage> {
-  // These are variables that need to be stored for this page
+  // These are variables that need to be stored for this page.
-  // late indicates that the variables are initialized later on late final TextEditingController ...;
+  // late indicates that the variables are initialized later on. late final TextEditingController ...;
   late final String ...;
   late List<String> ...;

-  /// Initialize variables defined above here
+  /// Initialize variables defined above here.
   @override
   void initState() {
     ...